flerro/orbroker/README.md

 The reason for it?

 > I had the need to tackle a big and legacy (un-touchable) DB schema but I didn't want to mirror it in the application data-model.
 I wanted total freedom in my data-model: binding factory or multi params mehtods, handling inheritance.
-Moreover I wanted total control over the executed SQL statemts, working in parallel on multiple datasources, and I did want to keep my SQL DRY.
+Moreover I wanted total control over the executed SQL statemets (on multiple datasources), and I did want to keep my SQL DRY.

 ## Know it